pkulchenko/ZeroBraneStudio/doc-faq.md

 The solution in this case is to **"fix" the escape sequence** and replace `\/` with `/`, which will have the same effect in Lua 5.1, LuaJIT, and Lua 5.2.

+## How to open file and position cursor to a specific line or position in the file?

+When launching the IDE and passing a filename as a parameter, it's possible to include the line number (using `filename:<line>`) and position (using `filename:p<pos>`) in the file.
+After the file is opened, the cursor will be moved to the specified position or the beginning of the specified line.

 ## How to search or replace with regular expressions?

 To **search or replace using regular expressions**, you can toggle `Regular expression` icon on the search panel toolbar.